FAQ - General

 If you own one of these devices and are a validated EchoLink user, you can access the EchoLink system from nearly

-anywhere where WiFi or 3G networking is available.
+anywhere where WiFi or cellular networking is available.
 EchoLink for Android is available free of charge

 from the Android Market; tap the Market icon on your phone and search for EchoLink.
 Or, if you have a bar code scanner app on your